 Brå has published new recidivism statistics from 2012.
 The statistics have been improved through various measures in terms of reliability, quality and timeliness.
-The new recidivism statistics aim, as before, to give an overview of the level, structure and development of relapses into crime.
-The new statistics also present new measures such as time to first relapse.
+The recidivism statistics aim, as before, to give an overview of the level, structure and development of relapses into crime.
+The statistics also present new measures such as time to first relapse.

-The new statistics is divided into to two products, one final and one preliminary recidivism statistics.
+The statistics is divided into to two products, one final and one preliminary recidivism statistics.
 The difference is the follow up time and the time for collection of conviction decisions that include relapses into crime.
 These time periods are three years each in the final statistics and one year each in the preliminary statistics.
 This gives the possibility to present more reliable final statistics compared to the preliminary statistics.